Aronno1920/AWS-Cloud-Technical/README.md

 ## Module 03: AWS Networking
 ### Learning Outcomes
-* Develop a foundational understanding of networking principles in the AWS environment
-* Master the concepts of Amazon VPC, including its components and use cases
-* Gain proficiency in configuring routing within an Amazon VPC
-* Acquire knowledge of security features and best practices for securing an Amazon VPC
+Foundational understanding of networking; Amazon VPC including components, use cases, configuring routing, security features, securing an Amazon VPC
-* Apply theoretical knowledge in a practical setting through the hands-on lab, reinforcing the ability to create and manage VPCs, launch EC2 instances, and deploy applications

 ### Understanding the Network in AWS Services
 * **Amazon Virtual Private Cloud (VPC)** - VPC is a logically isolated section of the AWS Cloud where you can launch AWS resources.